JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compilation.rst

 Compile with modified and/or new sources
 =============================================================================

-Now you can generate and recompile your own sources.
+Once the MASTER is compiled, you can can compile your own sources.

 Prepare your source directory
 -----------------------------------------------------------------------------